MGI-tech-bioinformatics/stLFR_v1/README.md

 Usage
 -------
-1. Make sure 'path' file on a right format, you may refer to 'path' file in example.
+1. Make sure 'path' file on a right format, you can refer to 'path' file in the example.

 2. Run the automatical delivery script.